GERMANY FROM ABOVE

 Episode 7: Cities

-The third season of „Germany From Above“ makes, as usual, very few intermediate stops.
-Seen from above, the viewers experience a new, magic sight of a country they believed to know.
-And yet they found out: We didn‘t.
+The third season of “Germany From Above“ makes, as usual, very few intermediate stops.
+Seen from above, viewers discover a new and magical perspective of a country they may have thought they knew, but discovered much more.

-When you look down from an helicopter you can tell: surprisingly many German cities have kept the structure and buildings of the old and wealthy cities – or they rebuilt them.
-Landshut on the river Isar, for instance, was much more important worldwide than Munich.
-The rise and fall of cities over the centuries can be observed particularly well when you look from above at their current architecture and the growth rings.
+Looking down from a helicopter, one thing stands out: surprisingly many German cities have preserved the structure and buildings of their prosperous past — or carefully rebuilt them.
+Landshut on the river Isar, for instance, was once far more significant on the world stage than Munich.
+The rise and fall of cities across the centuries can be read particularly well from above, in their architecture and the growth rings they have left behind.

-When we film from above the last two coal mines and the last steel plant in the Ruhr Area, or the chemical giant BASF in Ludwigshafen or the Volkswagen plant in Wolfsburg, then you can feel the power of German industrial cities.
-And you can understand why they never became administrative cities.
+When viewed from above, the last two coal mines, and last steel plant in the Ruhr, or the chemical giant BASF in Ludwigshafen, or the Volkswagen plant in Wolfsburg, you can feel the sheer power of Germany’s industrial cities — and understand why they never became administrative centres.”

-And when you film from above Leipzig, Stuttgart or Munich, you immediately understand the importance of the railway system in the development of big cities: railway stations and and tracks still occupy huge areas in the inner cities.
-Or they have become vital lines in the cities, like the suspension railway in Wuppertal.
+Filming from above in Leipzig, Stuttgart or Munich, you immediately grasp the importance of the railway in shaping these cities: stations and tracks still occupy vast areas of the inner city.
+Or have become vital arteries into the cities, like the famous suspension railway in Wuppertal.

-The third season of „Germany From Above“ makes, as usual, very few intermediate stops.
-Seen from above, the viewers experience a new, magic sight of a country they believed to know.
-And yet they found out: We didn‘t.
+The third season of “Germany From Above“ makes, as usual, very few intermediate stops.
+Seen from above, viewers discover a new and magical perspective of a country they may have thought they knew, but discovered much more.

-When you look down from an helicopter you can tell: surprisingly many German cities have kept the structure and buildings of the old and wealthy cities – or they rebuilt them.
-Landshut on the river Isar, for instance, was much more important worldwide than Munich.
-The rise and fall of cities over the centuries can be observed particularly well when you look from above at their current architecture and the growth rings.
+Looking down from a helicopter, one thing stands out: surprisingly many German cities have preserved the structure and buildings of their prosperous past — or carefully rebuilt them.
+Landshut on the river Isar, for instance, was once far more significant on the world stage than Munich.
+The rise and fall of cities across the centuries can be read particularly well from above, in their architecture and the growth rings they have left behind.

-When we film from above the last two coal mines and the last steel plant in the Ruhr Area, or the chemical giant BASF in Ludwigshafen or the Volkswagen plant in Wolfsburg, then you can feel the power of German industrial cities.
-And you can understand why they never became administrative cities.
+When viewed from above, the last two coal mines, and last steel plant in the Ruhr, or the chemical giant BASF in Ludwigshafen, or the Volkswagen plant in Wolfsburg, you can feel the sheer power of Germany’s industrial cities — and understand why they never became administrative centres.”

-And when you film from above Leipzig, Stuttgart or Munich, you immediately understand the importance of the railway system in the development of big cities: railway stations and and tracks still occupy huge areas in the inner cities.
-Or they have become vital lines in the cities, like the suspension railway in Wuppertal.
+Filming from above in Leipzig, Stuttgart or Munich, you immediately grasp the importance of the railway in shaping these cities: stations and tracks still occupy vast areas of the inner city.
+Or have become vital arteries into the cities, like the famous suspension railway in Wuppertal.

 Written, directed and produced by: Petra Höfer and Freddie Röckenhaus